 - Confined Spaces Pre-entry

-In addition, Avino is working with the Center for Training Excellence in Mining, Thompson Rivers University and a number of other mining companies and educational institutions within the province to develop an accredited underground mining training program aligned with the Mining Industry Human Resources Council’s Canadian Mining Certification Program.
+In addition, Avino worked with the Center for Training Excellence in Mining, Thompson Rivers University and a number of other mining companies and educational institutions within the province to develop an accredited underground mining training program aligned with the Mining Industry Human Resources Council’s Canadian Mining Certification Program.
 This program is being designed to leverage off the North Island College certificate program.

 Click below to view:

-Recognizing the need for improved infrastructure and more amenities to make the Bralorne area an attractive location for future employees, Avino has begun working with the Squamish-Lillooet Regional District, St’át’imc Eco-Resources, Bralorne Community Advisory Committee, Bridge River Economic Development Committee, and Thompson Rivers University to develop a plan to rejuvenate the surrounding communities, provide housing options for employees and their families, as well as to protect existing facilities crucial to the community’s future growth.
+Recognizing the need for improved infrastructure and more amenities to make the Bralorne area an attractive location for future employees, Avino worked with the Squamish-Lillooet Regional District, St’át’imc Eco-Resources, Bralorne Community Advisory Committee, Bridge River Economic Development Committee, and Thompson Rivers University to develop a plan to rejuvenate the surrounding communities, provide housing options for employees and their families, as well as to protect existing facilities crucial to the community’s future growth.